 There are three different classes of recall:

 Most recalls are initiated by the companies concerned, who are responsible for taking the correct actions.
-The legal requirements are administered by federal agencies (the and the ), and state authorities also have some powers.
+The legal requirements are administered by federal agencies (the Food and Drug Administration and the Department of Agriculture Food and Safety Inspection Service), and state authorities also have some powers.

 Where Can You Check for Recalls?